Lake Erie: Water quality issues and restoration

 The clearing of the water column is partly the result of the introduction and rapid spread of zebra mussels from Europe, which had the effect of covering the lake bottom, with each creature filtering a liter of fresh water each day, helping to restore the lake to a cleaner state.
 The 1972 Great Lakes Water Quality Agreement significantly reduced the dumping and runoff of phosphorus into the lake.
-The lake has since become clean enough to allow sunlight to infiltrate its water and produce algae and sea weed, but a dead zone persists.
+The lake has since become clean enough to allow sunlight to infiltrate its water and produce algae and seaweed, but a dead zone persists.
 There have been instances of beach closings at Presque Isle because of unexplained E. Coli contaminations, possibly caused by sewer water overflows after heavy downpours.

 Since the 1970s environmental regulation has led to a great increase in water quality and the return of economically important fish species such as walleye and other biological life.
 There was substantial evidence that the new controls had substantially reduced levels of DDT in the water by 1979.
 Cleanup efforts were described in 1979 as a notable environmental success story, suggesting that the cumulative effect of legislation, studies, and bans had reversed the effects of pollution:

 Joint U.S.–Canadian agreements pushed 600 of 864 major industrial dischargers to meet requirements for keeping the water clean.
 One estimate was that $5 billion was spent to upgrade plants to treat sewage.
 The change toward cleaner water has been in a positive direction since the 1970s.

 There was a tentative exploratory plan to capture CO2, compress it to a liquid form, and pump it a half-mile (800 m) beneath Lake Erie's surface underneath the porous rock structure.
 According to chemical engineer Peter Douglas, there is sufficient storage space beneath Lake Erie to hold between 15 and 50 years of liquid CO_{2} emissions from the 4,000 megawatt Nanticoke coal plant.
 But there has been no substantial progress on this issue since 2007.